What is diversity?

 - Include diverse employees in your interview panel.

-- Provide your employees with diversity training and create inclusive policies.
+- Adopt an inclusive leadership and provide your employees with diversity training and create inclusive policies.

 - Create diverse teams to promote collaboration and innovation.